Dr. Craig Roble, Heritage E-STEM Magnet School, West St. Paul, Minnesota

 “Every day has a story, and this app gives students a snapshot of history by using the events that made specific dates memorable.”View in the App Store

 National Archives: Today’s Document

-“Artefacts are great teaching tools because they are not year- or age-specific.
-Students of all ages can learn about US history with these documents from the National Archives.”View in the App Store
+“Artifacts are great teaching tools because they are not grade- or age-specific.
+Students of all ages can learn about history with these documents from the National Archives.”View in the App Store

-“I love this app because it organises an outstanding film library into a thematic and chronological history tour for students.”View in the App Store
+“I love this app because it organizes an outstanding film library into a thematic and chronological history tour for students.”View in the App Store